JetBrains/teamcity-documentation/topics/upgrade-notes.md

 ## Changes from 9.1.5 to 9.1.6

 #### Known Issues
+{id="9.1.6-kn"}

 There is a [known issue](https://youtrack.jetbrains.com/issue/TW-43731) in the bundled dotCover run on Windows XP and Vista.
 You can use the [hotfix](https://youtrack.jetbrains.com/issue/TW-43731#comment=27-1286417) or the [workaround ](https://youtrack.jetbrains.com/issue/TW-43731#comment=27-1286522)provided.
 The issue will be fixed in the next dotCover release.

 There is a [known issue](https://youtrack.jetbrains.com/issue/TW-44479) with [NuGet Credentials](https://confluence.jetbrains.com/display/TCD9/NuGet+Feed+Credentials) not working for the Authenticated Feed URL of the internal TeamCity NuCet server on the local agents.
-As a workaround, instead of using `%teamcity.nuget.feed.auth.server%`, please specify the external server URL in the build step and the build feature.
+As a workaround, instead of using `%\teamcity.nuget.feed.auth.server%`, please specify the external server URL in the build step and the build feature.

 #### NuGet